 In many years of travelling alone as a woman, I have been exploring different budget accommodation types to suit my needs as a woman travelling alone.

 My first stay with Airbnb was in Rome in 2012, and I loved it.
 Since then, I have been using it dozens of times, especially in those cities where hotels are expensive like Paris, Rome, Prague, and Australia and always had a great experience.

 I love to stay with Airbnb hosts because I meet the locals, who make me feel at home.

 How to use Airbnb for your first stay

 In the beginning, it took me lots of patience and time to figure out how to find suitable places to stay with Airbnb.
 After many years, I can quickly identify the right Airbnb hosts that match my needs and my safety requirements.

 These tips will help you go through the entire procedure, from creating an Airbnb profile to searching on the platform to contacting potential Airbnb hosts and making a successful booking.

 Create a verified Airbnb profile

-When you set up your profile, make sure you add compelling text for your bio and a good photo of you.
-Next to an email address and phone number, let Airbnb verify your profile, online and offline.
+When you set up your profile, add compelling text for your bio and a good photo of you.
+Next to an email address and phone number, let Airbnb verify your profile online and offline.
 It is essential because many Airbnb hosts prefer renting a room for guests with verified profiles.
 Some may not accept your booking if you don’t have a verified profile.

 Secondly, a profile with random information does not catch the attention of a host.
 Moreover, when a host reviews you as a guest, their comment will appear on your profile too.
 Excellent guest reviews stand out among the crowd.

-So, the chances are that hosts will prefer guests with good reviews rather than those with the average or bad review.
+So, the chances are that hosts will prefer guests with good reviews rather than those with average or bad reviews.
 I also use my excellent Airbnb reviews whenever I apply for housesitting assignments.